fernandoescolar/vscode-solution-explorer/README.md

 Bug fixed #54: launch dotnet commands in terminal.

+PR #46: Add an option to disable the question about creating the solution template folder - by [remcoros](https://github.com/remcoros).

 ### 0.2.34

 Added "win32Encoding" configuration parameter to help people fixing win32 encoding problems in the output.